 It is worth remembering that comprehensive car insurance will cover you for damage to your own car, but if you only have third part cover you will not receive a pay-out for your own vehicle.
 If you are involved in an accident which was not your fault and the responsible driver cannot be traced, you will be able to make a claim under your own comprehensive policy, but you will have to pay the excess amount on the policy.

-If you need to have your car repaired following an accident or are looking for more advice about driving in poor weather conditions, please contact your local Carwise centre in Harlow, Maidstone and Dunstable.
+If you need to have your car repaired following an accident or are looking for more advice about driving in poor weather conditions, please contact your local Carwise centre in Harlow and Maidstone.
 Our teams are always on hand to assist and provide a variety of services which you may find useful.